matthiasn/talk-transcripts/Sierra_Stuart/Components.md

 ![00.15.00 Domain Model - build slide](Components/00.15.00.jpg)

 So what this does primarily is encapsulate a set of related dependencies.
-So maybe I know, in my application, in order to deal with customers, to satisfy the services that I need for customers.
-I need access to the database, and I need to be able to send email.
+So maybe I know, in my application, in order to deal with customers, to satisfy the services that I need for customers, I need access to the database, and I need to be able to send email.
 So I'll put those as fields in the customer's component.
 Now I could actually use a map here.
 It would work just as well, but I like giving things names, so I'll call it customers and use a record, but a map would work exactly the same way.

 ![00.15.29 Domain Model - build slide](Components/00.15.29.jpg)